7underlines/v-shopware-api-client/README.md

 This is a pure [V](https://vlang.io) module that can be used to communicate with [Shopware 6](https://github.com/shopware/platform).

-Requires at least shopware 6.4.
+Requires at least Shopware version 6.4.

 Shopware Admin API credentials can be generated in the shopware backend (Settings->System->Integrations).